 The length of your drivers’ license suspension depends on how your license was revoked.
 Whatever the reason for a suspension, you should not drive again until the revocation has been lifted.
 This means that you have paid the restoration fee and you have received written notice of restoration.
 If you drive while your license is still suspended, the suspension may be extended.
 You can also be fined and imprisoned.

-Speak with a Successful Traffic Ticket Lawyer in East Brunswick and Hazlet, New Jersey Today
+Speak with a Successful Traffic Ticket Lawyer in East Brunswick, New Jersey Today

 The knowledgeable attorneys at Rudnick, Addonizio, Pappa & Casazza PC have more than 80 years of combined legal experience.
 We aggressively defend our clients against motor vehicle charges to ensure that they receive all the protections New Jersey law provides.
 Call today at 888-657-8883 to schedule a free consultation, or fill out a contact form online.